vicendominguez/memcached-zabbix-template/README.md

 Description
 -----------

-This is a minimal template to get info from your Mecached server from two possible places.
+This is a minimal template to get info from your Memcached server from two possible places.
 Via zabbix-agentd in clients or via externalscripts in zabbix server.
 Choose your option.

 Monitoring information by now: